leg100/gcp-hardening-guide/README.md

 [OS Login](https://cloud.google.com/compute/docs/oslogin) uses IAM to manage SSH access to VMs, allowing access to be granted and revoked centrally.
 Once enabled, the default mechanism - which stores users' SSH keys in project and instance metadata - is disabled.

+#### Reasoning

+The distribution of SSH keys cannot be controlled; they can be leaked to outside parties.

 #### Control

 Set the [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints) "Require OS Login" to `true`.